-If we are finding it hard to face responsibilities and life seems to have lost its spark, it’s easy to resort to popping a pill to make it all go away.
+If we're finding it hard to face responsibilities and life seems to have lost its spark, it’s easy to resort to popping a pill to make it all go away.
 But recent research has shown that medication is not always the answer to your issue.
-It may require a little digging and yes, the “P” word—patience, but it is possible to triumph over depression.
+It may require a little digging and yes, the “P” word—patience, but it's possible to triumph over depression.

 The individualistic proclamation of our society will tell us otherwise, but perhaps the increase in technology use and decrease in face-to-face interaction is why our culture is in the current mental state that it is.
 Just take a look at the increased rates of depression and anxiety in the population from a recent survey.

 We all have a desire to be loved and to be in communion with one another, despite being told we should maintain our independence at all costs.

 When there is no connection to others, we can fall into self-destructive habits that not only harm ourselves but can bring toxicity into the lives of those around us.
 A healthy support system gives our life meaning because we are not only living to survive Monday through Friday alone, we can share our struggles with others and build lasting relationships.